moloco/docs/van-sdk/ios.md

 # Moloco VAN SDK - iOS
-Moloco VAN SDK provides session and event tracking for mobile app advertisements.
+Moloco VAN SDK provides `session` and `event tracking` to facilitate advertising for mobile app publishers.

 ## Prerequisites
 You will need to download the following library to install VAN SDK for iOS: